isomerpages/moe-canossacatholic/_useful-information/MOE Sexuality Education.md

 <br><br>
 <b><font size=5 color="#eeac0d">8.</font></b> &nbsp; Parents may opt their children out of Sexuality Education lessons, and/or supplementary sexuality education programmes by MOE-approved external providers.
 <br><br>
 <font size=5 color="#eeac0d"><b>9.</b></font> &nbsp; Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and can be downloaded here.<br>
+This form will be distributed to parents at the start of the year and can be downloaded here.
+The completed opt-out form is to be submitted by 25/02/2022.<br>

 [Opt Out Form](/files/Forms%20and%20Guides/Annex%20A%20Opt%20Out%20Form.pdf)

-The completed opt-out form is to be submitted by 25/02/2022.
-<br><br>
 <b><font size=5 color="#eeac0d">10.</font></b> &nbsp; Parents can contact the school at Tel no: 68441418 or email to <a href="mailto:ccps@moe.edu.sg">ccps@moe.edu.sg</a> for discussion or to seek clarification about the school’s sexuality education programme.